ulisesantana/js-allonge/README.md

 # js-allonge

-This is repository only with tests to better assimilate the reading of JavaScript Allongé Six Edition.
+This is a repository only with tests to better assimilate the reading of JavaScript Allongé Six Edition.

 ##Contribute